STEP Computer Project

 Type of Project: Artistic/Creative Endeavor

 This project was to challenge myself by learning how to build a desktop computer.
 I already had the case to assemble it, so I only needed the internal parts, and learned how to handle and assemble them.
 I also learned how certain components interacted with each other, to help troubleshoot problems.
+I finished my project by displaying my build at Hackathon, speaking with students and faculty.

 When I first started this project, I thought that I already knew a lot about computers and that it would be a fairly simple process.
 I discovered that it was much more difficult than I originally thought, and I needed to go to others for help.
 Building a computer led me to recognize and realize the value of my support network.
 In addition, it gave me insight into how I view the world, and how that view has changed.
 There is so much to every aspect of our lives to rediscover.
 My project helped me to learn the value of true understanding—it was not just about knowing where the parts go, but about handling them, and knowing how they interact.
 All of these things translate into skills, which are applicable in other, bigger projects.
 However, this project was not just about completing a goal or learning about computers.
 This project was about setting my mind to the goals that I have and pushing myself to achieve them.
 To me, this project was about goal-setting, planning, and accomplishing.
 These are in every aspect of life, and I learned new ways to approach my own goals.